AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 If using Indian Almond Leaves, Pillow Moss, or Peat, I suggest at least temporarily suspending the use of carbon, you can still use it, just not after initial use of these natural acid buffers, as Carbon can remove Tannins.
 If the water gets too brown from these products, then slowly re-introduce the carbon back in.

 The main point I would like to make as to pH is that often too much concern is given to a perfect pH when in reality a stable pH is more important, which I can speak to in the 1000s of aquariums I have maintained at different pH and other parameters.

-The discus under my care were much more healthy with a KH of around 50 ppm, a GH around 100-200 ppm (& even higher), and a Redox Potential around +125 to -200 mV than with a pH of 6.5- 7.0 (please note that these numbers just given are for discus, for many fish such as livebearers I kept a much higher KH and GH).
+The discus under my care were much more healthy with a KH of around 50 ppm and often higher, a GH around 100-200 ppm and also often even higher, and a BALANCED Redox Potential that allows for both oxidation AND REDUCTION than with a pH of 6.5- 7.0 (please note that these numbers just given are for discus, for many fish such as livebearers I kept a much higher KH and GH).